DanielRustrum/Shelfjs/README.md

 # Shelfjs
-A Front-End JS Library for me to use
+A Shelf is a Library meant to clear the weeds through some level of abstraction, but not shove them under the bed and pretend they don't exist.

 ## Things A Component/Template System Need to Do:
 - Manage Node based Events